 - Issues with your HVAC fan

 If you have the wrong thermostat or a faulty one, your heating system is most likely having issues.
 Contact one of our HVAC technicians to see if your thermostat could be contributing to your furnace issues.
-We also may be able to make a suggestion for a thermostat that may better match your home and lifestyle.
+We also may be able to make a suggestion for a new thermostat that may better match your home and lifestyle.

 Tripped Circuit Breaker

 Some homeowners, typically in older homes, experience frequent circuit breaker trips.
 When a circuit breaker trips, this means that the electricity is cut off to keep your circuit from overheating or causing more damage.
 Even though the circuit breaker trips ensure safety, it can be frustrating when they happen time and time again.
-If this is happening to you, it could be a few things, including:
+If this is happening to you, it could signify a few things, including:

 - Circuit Overloads

 Making sure the circuit breaker is “ON” is a good place to start if your furnace is not turning on.
 However, if a circuit breaker continues to trip when the furnace is running, you should contact an electrician for a safe, long-term electrical solution.

 A non-functioning furnace pilot light is best left to a trained HVAC professional because fixing it often involves turning off or inspecting your natural gas supply.
 Natural gas can be dangerous to tamper with because when done incorrectly, it can lead to highly flammable gas leaking into your home.
 When the pilot light goes out on your gas furnace, it may have to do with your home’s gas supply lines or the gas regulator or thermocouple within the furnace.